Document (album): Reissue

 In 1999, the album was remastered by Bob Ludwig and re-released on Compact Disc by I.R.S.
 Records in the United States.
 This version came in a replica of the record sleeve made of cardboard.
 In 2005, Capitol Records (whose then parent company EMI at that time owned I.R.S.
 Records' catalog) issued an expanded DualDisc edition of Document which includes a digitally remastered version of the album on the CD side, a DVD-Audio, DTS and Dolby Digital 5.1-channel surround sound mix of the album done by Elliot Scheiner on the DVD side, and the original CD booklet.

 Track listing

-All songs were written by Bill Berry, Peter Buck, Mike Mills and Michael Stipe, except where noted.
+All songs were written by Bill Berry, Peter Buck, Mike Mills and Michael Stipe, except "Strange" by Bruce Gilbert, Graham Lewis, Colin Newman, Robert Grey.